 Investigating transparency, opacity and repetition is the core of my practice conceptually and visually.
 Thinking about communication, behavioral patterns, and connections within intimate relationships, and the relationships between individuals and their physical environment is my focus.
 Looking at how people connect to each other and their community, can relate directly to their sense of self and belonging.
 I’m interested in investigating these themes visually in variety of mediums including painting, screenprinting, drawing, and installation.

-Experimenting with various techniques in painting, drawing, and screenprinting, gives me a large vocabulary of mark making and color blending possibilities.
-The order of operations is always symbolic.
-Parts of the image change, get covered up, or become distorted as the piece develops, and the physical process of masking, blocking, and revealing parts of the underpainting, relate back to the specific meaning of each piece.
+Experimenting with various techniques and materials gives me a large vocabulary of mark making and color blending possibilities.
+The order of operations is always symbolic, which reinforces the personal narrative within each piece.
+Parts of the image change, get covered up, or become distorted as the piece develops, and the physical process of masking, blocking, and revealing parts underneath, relate back to the specific meaning.

-Select works on paper available online at
+Please email for information about purchasing work.
+Select works available online at